 Most court orders require state that if you...Read more »

 The divorce says "Husband shall retain sole ownership of the following personal property, free and clear of any and all claims thereto by wife: All deposits of money standing currently in his sole name in any financial institution.
-The account was only in his name and she collected money like the 5...
+The account was only in his name and she collected money like...
 Read more »

 You need to seek advice from a Probate attorney.
 There may be documents with the financial institution that were never changed after the divorce.
 There may be a will directing the financial institution to pay.
 A divorce can only order the Husband and the Wife to act and no one else.
 Perhaps...Read more »